MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ## Introduction to Xcode and Interface Builder

-As part of Xcode, Apple has created a tool called Interface Builder, which allows a developer to create a User Interface visually in a designer.
+As part of Xcode, Apple has created a tool called Interface Builder, which allows a developer to create a user interface visually in a designer.
 Xamarin.Mac integrates fluently with Interface Builder, allowing UI to be created with the same tools as Objective-C users.

 To get started, double-click the `Main.storyboard` file in the **Solution Explorer** to open it for editing in Xcode and Interface Builder: